 As elements of the historic fabric of East Boston continue to be demolished for new development, the buildings that remain become increasingly significant as they hold a growing percentage of the character of this neighborhood.
 144-146 Maverick Street, near the corner of Maverick Square, were brick, bowfront rowhouses built in the 1870s during a pivotal era in East Boston's history.
 The buildings reflected the transitional period from prosperous shipbuilding center to a growing immigrant population.
 They were important contributors to the character of the streetscape that defines and differentiates East Boston.
 Linear Retail Properties purchased the two buildings and other parcels on the corner lot to clear the site and construct a two-story commercial building.
 Despite overwhelming opposition from the neighborhood (and support for a larger development on the rest of the site) and outreach from the Alliance, the proponent refused to seriously consider any alternatives to incorporate the rowhouses into their proposal, instead moving adamantly ahead with their original plan and demolition of these historic buildings.

-The Alliance has joined the East Boston community to advocate for the rehabilitation of the rowhouses, buildings that until relatively recently were occupied and certainly viable for reuse.
-We have requested a meeting with the proponent multiple times but they have not engaged.
-The Alliance has provided written and oral testimony and communicated with City of Boston officials, the project's attorney, and members of the East Boston community.
+The Alliance joined the East Boston community to advocate for the rehabilitation of the rowhouses, buildings that until relatively recently were occupied and certainly viable for reuse.
+We requested a meeting with the proponent multiple times but they did not engage.
+The Alliance provided written and oral testimony and communicated with City of Boston officials, the project's attorney, and members of the East Boston community.

 Highlights from log